...

 Even my high school teacher was okay with the fact I could barely make it around the track.

-Whenever I would see people running in the rain I would say “Really?”, out loud.
+Whenever I saw people running in the rain, I would say, “Really?” out loud.

-As the years went on, my physical activity levels got terribly low, but I couldn’t care less.
+As the years passed, my physical activity levels got terribly low, but I couldn’t care less.

 Damn!
 She made me lick my fingers after each meal.